kibriashuvo/bdp-streaming-analytics/reports/Assignment-3-Design.md

 The **customerbatchapp** will first query the historical results of streaming analytics from **mysimbdp-coredms** via **mysimbdp-daas**.
 As Flinks `DataSet` API doesn't provide any mechanism to read from persistent storage, in this case **mysimbdp-daas** will generate a CSV file by querying the **mysimbdp-coredms** and pass it to **customerbatchapp**.
 Then, after performing batch analytics on the CSV file **customerbatchapp** will send the output result to my `Redis` data store.

-So, now along with polling the near-realtime data, [customer_realtime-view](../code/customer-code/customer_realtime-view.py) will now be able to poll the batch streaming result and show it to the customer.
+So, now along with polling the near-realtime data, [customer_realtime-view](../code/customer-code/customer_realtime-view.py) will now be able to poll the batch streaming result and show it to the customer so now the customer can compare the near-realtime output with the batch analytics result and take his decision based on that.

-**Q4:** If you want to scale your streaming analytics service for many customers and data, which components would you focus and which techniques you want to use?
+**Q4:** *If you want to scale your streaming analytics service for many customers and data, which components would you focus and which techniques you want to use?*

 **Answer:**